AlexanderLapygin/cra_rtl_msw/README.md

     </a>
 </div>

-# CRA starter with testing by React Testing Library, Cypress and MSW
+# CRA starter with testing by React Testing Library and MSW

 ## Feature tags

 - create-react-app
-- cypress
-- e2e
 - javascript
 - mock-server-worker
 - react